 I really loved the coral but as I slowly added in some pink accents I was feeling it wasn’t working anymore.
 My daughter and her friends decided one day to draw all over it as well.
 That made my final decision to give it yet another makeover.

 I started off by taking everything outside to paint.
 I have been obsessed with my Finish Max Sprayer for quite some time so I was really excited to give the Super Finish Max Extra a try!
 My favorite feature so far of this sprayer is that you don’t have to thin out the paint!
 That is huge and such a time saver!

 I did a Facebook live demonstration of how quick and easy it is to use the Super Finish Max Extra and you can check it out here:

-I did two coats of paint to get complete coverage over the coral and let it dry over night!
-I then touched up the chalkboard paint on top of the table as it had gotten worn over the past couple years.
+I did two coats of paint to get complete coverage over the coral and let it dry overnight!
+I then touched up the chalkboard paint on top of the table as it had gotten worn over the past couple of years.